 When applying for OUDCE`s college-based summer programmes, prospective participants with mobility difficulties or visual or hearing impairments may want to make preliminary enquiries to the Programme Administrator, as the age and layout of these colleges often makes them user-unfriendly (although adaptations are often possible).
 Oxford, as an ancient city, tends to be difficult to navigate for people with disabilities.
 The number of very old buildings, designed in an age less sensitive to issues of disability, makes access to much of the city centre difficult.
 However, OUDCE will do as much as it is able to make study with the department possible.

 Participants should contact us if they will have problems gaining access to a bedroom or a teaching room that is located on upper or basement floors.

-We recommend that you bing a mobile device (phone or tablet) to get the most out of the course options on teaching with technology and project-based learning.
+We recommend that you bring a mobile device (phone or tablet) to get the most out of the course options on teaching with mobile devices.

 - Course materials

 - Accommodation in a single room with private shower and toilet for the nights of Sunday 21 July to Friday 26 July 2019 inclusive;